manoj-manoharan/logistics-cli/README.md

 # How to run

-First run the command `npm run build`, to build the project.
+First run the command `yarn install` to install the dependencies, and then  `npm run build` to build the project.

 Use can then use: